pydata/xarray/doc/api.rst

    With recent versions of numpy, dask and xarray, NumPy ufuncs are now supported directly on all xarray and dask objects.
 This obviates the need for the ``xarray.ufuncs`` module, which should not be used for new code unless compatibility with versions of NumPy prior to v1.13 is required.
+They will be removed once support for NumPy prior to v1.17 is dropped.

 These functions are copied from NumPy, but extended to work on NumPy arrays, dask arrays and all xarray objects.
 You can find them in the ``xarray.ufuncs``